 Supplementing With Maca

 Whether you’re out of shape or aging and experiencing the symptoms of andropause, it’s never too late to turn the ship around and put the bounce back in your step.
 Take inventory of your life.
 If your diet is out of whack, clean it up.
 If it’s been a while since you’ve cleansed your body, do it now.
 If you don’t exercise, start exercising.
-Movement and motion is a surefire way to increase tanked energy levels.
+Movement and motion is a surefire way to boost energy levels that have tanked.
 If you or your mate is unhappy with your sexual performance, now is the time to fix it.
 Natural herbs and botanicals like maca root have helped give many men the reinvigoration they’re searching for.
 Maca root is one of the ingredients I used to create Ginseng Fuzion™, my formula for energy and stamina.
 If maca root could help you, Ginseng Fuzion is an amazing product and we’ve received a lot of positive feedback.

 - McKay D. Nutrients and botanicals for erectile dysfunction: examining the evidence.
 Altern Med Rev. 2004 Mar;9(1):4-16.